 The University of Connecticut was founded in 1881 as the Storrs Agricultural School with a gift of farm land and funds from Charles and Augustus Storrs.
 Today's donors help UConn maintain and increase its advantage as one of the top research universities in the nation.

-- At the close of fiscal year 2012, the University's total endowment was valued at approximately $329 million.
+- At the close of fiscal year 2013, the University's total endowment was valued at approximately $340 million, which is a $29 million or 9.3 percent increase over 2012.
 A strong and growing endowment helps sustain excellence by providing resources beyond tuition and state budget support for academic, research, and outreach programs.

 Basic information about the University of Connecticut.